wirunekaewjai/htmx-csr/README.md

-try to intercept htmx request to handle client-side routing
+try to intercept htmx request to handle on client-side

 # demo
 https://htmx-csr.fly.dev